mainkoon81/ooo-Bayesian-Modeling-C1/README.md

 ### > Dirichlet Distribution
-It's a distribution on a probability distribution.
+It's a distribution on probability distributions.
 It's a distribution over `n` dimensional vectors called "θ".
 It can be thought of as a multivariate beta distribution for a collection of probabilities (that must sum to 1).
  - Dirichlet distribution is the conjugate prior for the **multinomial likelihood**.
  - Each `θ_i` has its own `α`...weight for each distribution of `θ_i`
  - Each `θ_i` has its own distribution.